If you’re considering facial surgery…

 In some cases, facial implant surgery may require only local anesthesia combined with a sedative.
 However, more frequently, Intravenous (IV) sedation or general anesthesia may be recommended.

 Insertion of a chin implant may take anywhere from 30 minutes to an hour.
 During the procedure, the proper implant size and shape will be selected to enhance your appearance and will be inserted into a pocket over the front of the jawbone.
-The small incision to create the pocket and insert the implant is placed inside the mouth (along the lower lip) or in the skin just under the chin area.
+The small incision to create the pocket and insert the implant is placed inside the mouth (along with the lower lip) or in the skin just under the chin area.

 Usually, the chin is taped after surgery to minimize swelling and discomfort.
 Sutures in the skin will be removed in five to seven days.
 If an intra-oral incision is used, the sutures will dissolve.